 The majority of the operative provisions of PIPA, which include certain personal information privacy rights for individuals and specific obligations on organizations that control the processing of personal information, are not yet in force in Bermuda.
 The first Bermuda Privacy Commissioner was appointed with effect from January 20, 2020, and this appointment is an important step in bringing the remaining operative provisions of PIPA into force.
-However, as of December 2021, there is still no clear timetable for the publication of PIPA codes of practice or the actual implementation of the remaining operating provisions.
+As of December 2022, there is no clear timetable for the publication of PIPA codes of practice or the implementation of the remaining operating provisions, however, the Bermuda Throne Speech in November 2022 stated that the coming legislative session will see a phased implementation of PIPA.